PaladinWolfe/NFT-song-cover-factory/README.md

 **Contracts description:**

-*NFTSongCoverFactory.sol*
+*NFTSongCoverFactory.sol*/
 This contract inharits standart NFT contract ERC721.
 It can create cottectibles for music release of 3 songs:     Color_and_Scilense, Meltdown and Farnah.
 Token instance is created by createCollectible function with random number and token URI arguments.
 Function setTokenURI allows to set token URI with metadata.

 **Scripts description**

-Run scripts in following sequence:
+Run scripts in following sequence:/ *deploy_NFT_song_contract.py*
-*deploy_NFT_song_contract.py*
 - deploy NFT contract with verified code